Lorelai, 6 months old |

 My first words after I gave birth were "It's over!
 I can't believe it's over!"
 I should have known that was too good to be true.
 After you give birth, you deliver the placenta, after which, a team of women poke, prod and knead your sore stomach to make sure your uterus is contracting.
 And then, if you're super lucky, you get your vagina sewn back up.
 And then, if you're still unable to pee because, say, you start to faint on the toilet, they will give you a second catheter.

-Also, I'm pretty sure I was getting stitches when this photo was taken.
+See that shopping bag and gloved hand in the top right corner?
+Definitely a midwife poking around in my placenta.
+Also, I'm pretty sure I was getting stitches when this photo was taken. |

 5. You might be asked to play with your nipples if your uterus fails to contract.